Alokkolala/FindFraud/README.md

 This builds an account-to-account interaction graph with rolling window aggregations, trains a GraphSAGE model, and optionally persists the serialized graph snapshot alongside the model weights.

+If you see a saved graph with many nodes but zero edges, lower `--min-edge-count` (or leave it at the default `1`).
+When every edge would be filtered out, the builder now relaxes the threshold to `1` automatically so sparse networks still render in visualizations.

 ### Score new transactions

 ```bash